 2020-2021 Schedule and Topics

-Headways for STEM Teachers will be facilitated by Christianne Loupelle, Science Department Head, STEAM Coordinator, and Teacher at Trafalgar School for Girls.
-Dates and times for the five discussions will be announced in late-August.
+Headways for STEM Teachers will be facilitated by Christianne Loupelle, Science Department Head, STEAM Coordinator, and Teacher at Trafalgar School for Girls, and will occur from 4:00-5:00 p.m.
+Eastern Time on the below dates:

 October 14, 2020: The Importance of Inquiry in STEM